 By Wendell Berry (1983)

-For those few growers not already steadfast readers of Wendell Berry, The Gift of Good Land is a perfect point of entry.
+For those few growers not already steadfast readers of Wendell Berry, The Gift of Good Land is a perfect point of entry to organic farming books.
 A talented essayist, novelist, poet and farmer, Berry is a kind of godfather of American agricultural writing.
 The Gift of Good Land showcases some of his finest work.

 The essays within The Gift of Good Land center on the theme that small-scale farming is a culturally and spiritually valuable enterprise.
 He believes in its potential to nourish all those who come in contact with it.

 Although the book offers little practical advice to beginning farmers, it serves as a potent reminder of why farming should matter to all of us.